ublue-os/website/docs/blog/posts/bazzite-buzz-07.md

 - Bazzite Steam Deck/HTPC/Handheld PC: `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:latest`
 - Bazzite Steam Deck/HTPC/Handheld PC GNOME: `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck-gnome:latest`

-For specific images that relate to hardware (Framework, Microsoft Surface, ASUS, etc.) see the [full image list](https://universal-blue.org/images/#latest) and make sure to select "latest" is selected.
+For specific images that relate to hardware (Framework, Microsoft Surface, ASUS, etc.) see the [full image list](https://universal-blue.org/images/#latest) and make sure "latest" is selected.

 After you enter the command, wait for it to finish (this will take a while), and reboot.
 You should now get the latest updates for Bazzite.

 We apologize for the inconvenience if you had to rebase, but you will NOT lose userdata rebasing to the `:latest` branch of the current image that you are on.

 If you tested the Fedora 39 builds of Bazzite early, then you need to rebase back to `:latest` to be updated to future Bazzite versions as well.

+Also desktop portal issues are happening currently: `systemctl restart --user xdg-desktop-portal` if you experience issues with the file picker.

 <hr>

 ![20](https://github.com/ublue-os/website/assets/121328689/d279494f-86c2-479e-a2b9-efd69f0783e6)